 Disposable Pilot: As Neville Sinclair is making his escape aboard a Nazi zeppelin, the captain tells Sinclair that their pilot is the best in Germany, when Lothar's unconscious body knocks the pilot out of the zeppelin.

 Almost Truth in Television as a lot of Real Life American gangsters during that era weren't too thrilled with fascism.
 In fact, gangsters were the police forces' biggest allies in weeding out Nazi supporters.
 This is due to Mussolini persecuting the Sicilian Families back in the Old Country.
 And Hitler wasn't a favorite of the Jewish mobsters either.

 Sinclair: Valentine, we're going to do what I think is necessary.
 Valentine: And that includes breaking one of my men in half, huh?
 The next time you go after one of my men, I'll kill ya.
 Sinclair: Don't threaten me, Eddie.
 Just do your job.
 Valentine: Hey, Sinclair? (lights cigar) If the Feds take me, I'm taking you with me.
 I'm gonna tell them everything.
 Sinclair: Who do you think they'll believe?
-A cheap crook, or the number three box-office star in America? (as Sinclair leaves, Valentine throws his cigar at the door) Valentine: Number three jerk!
+A cheap crook, or the number three box-office star in America? (as Sinclair leaves, Valentine throws his cigar at the door in disgust) Valentine: Number three jerk!

 Exact Eavesdropping: Sinclair hears Cliff talking to Jenny about the rocketpack on the set of his latest movie.

 Expy: Lothar is Rondo Hatton, while Neville Sinclair is Errol Flynn, who was (wrongly) accused of being a Nazi spy.